 Search engine optimization does not specialize in tasks that will make pigs soar high up in the sky.
-Its real task is to dig deeper into the genetics of a website and re-engineer the essential elements until it transforms into an eagle. – Bruce Clay
+Its real task is to dig deeper into a website's genetics and re-engineer the essential elements until it transforms into an eagle. – Bruce Clay

-Many emerging internet marketing channels are taking up sizable amount of digital marketing and many are shifting their online campaigns to other channels such as social media and are dropping their SEO efforts without even analyzing the data leading to the arousal of the myth “SEO is dead”.
+Many emerging internet marketing channels are taking up a sizable amount of digital marketing, and many are shifting their online campaigns to other channels such as social media.
+They are dropping their SEO efforts without even analyzing the data leading to the arousal of the myth "SEO is dead."

-SEO is not dead and is in fact still completely alive and is still the most important source of targeted traffic towards websites.
-This is the reason why it becomes evident to optimize your on page SEO if you want targeted visitors knocking at your doors online.
+SEO is not dead and is still fully alive and is still the most important source of targeted traffic towards websites.
+This is why it becomes evident to optimize your on-page SEO if you want targeted visitors knocking at your doors online.

-This doesn’t mean you you should drop out other channels, to get maximum results you need to utilize each and every channel and select which should be implemented with SEO to get the desired results.
+This doesn't mean you should drop out other channels; to get maximum results, you need to utilize every channel and select which should be implemented with SEO to get the desired results.